 1. Payment History – The repayment history of your previous debt.
 The more derogatory information in your previous payment history (late payments, collections, charge-offs) the higher the credit risk.
 If you have a perfect payment history with no derogatory information – you will be considered less of a credit risk, have a higher credit score, and have loans available to you at much better terms.

 2. Credit Utilization – The proportion of the amount of credit you have available to you in relation to the amount of credit available to you.
 Basically, if you have a lot of available credit lenders will consider you a lower risk for default as opposed to someone with very little available credit (i.e. maxed out credit cards) who is considered riskier.

 3. Length of Credit History – How long you have had established credit.
-Someone with a long length of credit history, accounts which have been open and active for 10–20 years, will provide lenders with more data from which to make a lending decision.
+Someone with a long length of credit history, accounts that have been open and active for 10–20 years, will provide lenders with more data from which to make a lending decision.
 Someone with a short payment history, accounts of less than 2 years of activity, will not be able to provide much data to lenders on the consumer’s ability to repay a debt.

 4. Mix of Credit – The ability to responsibly use both revolving and installment accounts.
 Lenders want to know that you can responsibly manage and repay both installment (accounts with a set length of term like auto loans, mortgages, student loans) and revolving accounts (credit cards and lines of credit).
 Having both revolving and installment accounts reporting in your credit reports with no late payments will make you look less risky than someone who only has either installment or revolving accounts.